yuminjustin/vue-touch-events/README.md

 **preventDefault**<br/>

-Prohibit browser swipe events, just like UC or QQBrowser has  their own swipe events, so sometimes we have to close it.
+Prohibit browser swipe events, just like UC or QQBrowser has  their own swipe events, so sometimes we have to close it.<br/>
 Default is not<br/>

 **drag**<br/>